laravel/docs/passport.md

 > {note} You should ensure that the `CreateFreshApiToken` middleware is the last middleware listed in your middleware stack.

-This Passport middleware will attach a `laravel_token` cookie to your outgoing responses.
+This middleware will attach a `laravel_token` cookie to your outgoing responses.
 This cookie contains an encrypted JWT that Passport will use to authenticate API requests from your JavaScript application.
 The JWT has a lifetime equal to your `session.lifetime` configuration value.
-Now, you may make requests to your application's API without explicitly passing an access token:
+Now, since the browser will automatically send the cookie with all subsequent requests, you may make requests to your application's API without explicitly passing an access token:

     axios.get('/api/user')
         .then(response => {